The Great Barrier Reef is a natural spectacle and one not to miss

 Great Barrier Reef Australia is the most significant living thing on Earth.

 Explore more than 2900 individual reefs and 900 islands.

-As the most extensive reef system globally, and the only reef system visible from space, hosts a diversity of marine life and hard and soft corals, offering an underwater paradise for scuba divers and snorkelers.
+The most extensive reef system globally, and the only reef system visible from space, hosts a diversity of marine life and hard and soft corals, offering scuba divers and snorkelers an underwater paradise.

 Home to some of the highest marine life density in the World, offering more marine life in some of the reefs than the entire Caribbean Ocean!

-This reef is home to more than 450 types of vibrant hard and soft corals with 1600 types of fish and 4000 molluscs.
+This reef is home to more than 450 vibrant hard and soft corals with 1600 types of fish and 4000 molluscs.